-- Connect DC Power cable's connector to G3 's until you hear a click as the two parts snap together. - Re-check that all other connections are secure (antennas, PC, etc.) - Switch vehicle ignition ON.
+- Connect DC Power cable's connector to G3's until you hear a click as the two parts snap together. - Re-check that all other connections are secure (antennas, PC, etc.) - Switch vehicle ignition ON.

-You are now ready to check for normal operation and to run Dataradio test commands for testing or trouble-shooting.
+You are now ready to check for normal operation and to run the Radio Installation Software (WinRIS) program for testing or trouble-shooting.